Finding a Top Financial Advisor Firm in Oklahoma

 Gibraltar Capital Management

-Tulsa’s Gibraltar Capital Management is a fee-only firm.
-It has just a handful of advisors on staff, including a few chartered financial analysts (CFA) and certified financial planners (CFP).
-It works with a mix of high-net-worth and other individual clients, plus institutional clients including pooled investment vehicles, pension and profit-sharing plans, charitable organizations and other corporations.
+Tulsa's Gibraltar Capital Management is a fee-only firm.
+It has just a handful of advisors on staff, including a few chartered financial analysts (CFAs) and certified financial planners (CFPs).

 The minimum account size required is $500,000.
 The fees for wealth management are based on a percentage of assets under management, and advisors do not earn commissions for selling products to customers.